In my day one recap of GCUC Canada 2017, I share the main takeaways from a panel discussion on cultivating diversity within a coworking...

-Did you know that giving away the stuff to you neighbors is cool, and it can positively affect the entire community you live in?
+Did you know that giving away the stuff to you neighbours is cool, and it can positively affect the entire community you live in?

 Two weeks ago we talked a little bit about the CoSume Project, a collaborative marketplace where you can share, borrow and buy stuff with your friends.

-In the meanwhile I’ve tried out another cool Collaborative Consumption application, called NeighborGoods, which allows you to share and look for stuff in your neighborhood.
+In the meanwhile I’ve tried out another cool Collaborative Consumption application, called NeighborGoods, which allows you to share and look for stuff in your neighbourhood.

 When you login for the first time, you are asked to verify your mail and set you position.
 You can then compile your personal profile, which a quick and easy process.

 Clicking on “Find Stuff” will led you to the place where all the stuff is listed: you can select how far you are willing to go to pick up the item you need, you can reorder the list by various parameters, and you can narrow down you search by selecting specific categories.

 When you find the item you need to use you can click on the red “Borrow this” button, and the borrowing process starts.

 You are asked to input your telephone number, and to write down how you are going to use the item.

 Lastly you need to accept the 3 golden rules of sharing:

 At this point the owner receive your request and will be able to answer by compiling a Pickup Reminder Form to let you know when and where you should pickup the item and, if needed, he or she can also set a Return Reminder to remember you when to return it.